rtecson/RTAlertView/README.md

 Description
 -----------

-RTAlertView is a customizable alert view.
+RTAlertView is a customizable alert view that looks identical to the iOS 7 system alert view.
 It implements the same interface as UIAlertView, but it also allows you to customize the fonts and colours used in the alert view.

 Installation & Use